Gran Colombia: Federalists and separatists

+Gran Colombia was constituted as a unitary centralist state.
+Its history was marked by a struggle between those who supported a centralized government with a strong presidency and those who supported a decentralized, federal form of government.
+At the same time, another political division emerged between those who supported the Constitution of Cúcuta and two groups who sought to do away with the constitution, either in favor of breaking up the country into smaller republics or maintaining the union but creating an even stronger presidency.

+The faction that favored constitutional rule and a federal state coalesced around vice-president Francisco de Paula Santander, while those who supported the creation of a stronger presidency and national unity were led by President Simón Bolívar.
+The two of them had been allies in the war against Spanish rule, but by 1825, their differences had become public and were an important part of the political instability from that year onward.

 As the war against Spain came to an end in the mid-1820s, federalist and regionalist sentiments that had been suppressed for the sake of the war arose once again.
 There were calls for a modification of the political division, and related economic and commercial disputes between regions reappeared.
 Ecuador had important economic and political grievances.
 Since the end of the eighteenth century, its textile industry had suffered because cheaper textiles were being imported.

-After independence, Gran Colombia adopted a low-tariff policy, which benefited agricultural regions such as Venezuela.
-Moreover, from 1820 to 1825, the area was ruled directly by Bolívar because of the extraordinary powers granted to him.
+After independence, it adopted a low-tariff policy, which benefited agricultural regions such as Venezuela.
+From 1820 to 1825, the area was ruled directly by Bolívar because of the extraordinary powers granted to him.
 His top priority was the war in Peru against the royalists, not solving Ecuador's economic problems.

-Having been incorporated later into Gran Colombia, Ecuador was also underrepresented in all branches of the central government, and Ecuadorians had little opportunity to rise to command positions in the Gran Colombian army.
+Having been incorporated later, Ecuador was also underrepresented in all branches of the central government, and Ecuadorians had little opportunity to rise to command positions in its army.
 Even local political offices were often staffed by Venezuelans and New Granadans.
 No outright separatist movement emerged in Ecuador, but these problems were never resolved in the ten-year existence of the country.

 The strongest calls for a federal arrangement instead came from Venezuela, where there was strong federalist sentiment among the region's liberals, many of whom had not fought in the war of independence but had supported Spanish liberalism in the previous decade and who now allied themselves with the conservative Commandant General of the Department of Venezuela, José Antonio Páez, against the central government.